Call of Duty 2: Big Red One: Gameplay

 Call of Duty 2: Big Red One is a first-person shooter that has a single-player story mode and a multiplayer mode.
 The player takes on the role of a soldier protagonist named Roland Roger in specific missions during World War II from the perspective of the American 1st Infantry Division.
 The player can crouch and lie prone, and is able to scale low walls and other obstacles.
 Two firearms can be carried, which can be swapped with those left on the battlefield, and both fragmentation and smoke grenades can also be carried.
 A gun's iron sights can be used to aim more accurately.
-A compass on the heads-up display (HUD) shows both allies: (United States Army/Big Red One, United States Army Air Forces and United States Navy) and enemies: (Wehrmacht/Waffen-SS or Afrika Korps, Luftwaffe, Kriegsmarine, Armistice Army and Royal Italian Army), and objective markers to indicate locations the player must reach, areas to defend, or enemy cannons or tanks that the player must plant explosives on to disable.
+A compass on the heads-up display (HUD) shows both allies and enemies and objective markers to indicate locations the player must reach, areas to defend, or enemy cannons or tanks that the player must plant explosives on to disable.
 Emplaced weapons such as machine guns and flak cannons are available in some locations to take out enemy forces.
 In addition, some missions place the player in control of a tank.
 In one mission, the player assumes the role of Roger's brother "Stretch", a crewman on a United States Army Air Forces B-24 Liberator, and acts as a bombardier and gunner.

+Multiplayer

+Call of Duty 2: Big Red One features a wide range of multiplayer modes for players to participate in – allowing up to 16 on the PlayStation 2 and Xbox in a single match.
+Various game modes such as capture the flag and deathmatch are supported In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until April 15, 2010.
+Call of Duty 2: Big Red One is now playable online again on the replacement Xbox Live servers called Insignia.

 Reception

 According to review aggregator Metacritic, the game received "generally favorable" reviews from critics.

+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Big Red One with the "Outstanding Achievement in Story and Character Development" award.

 The PlayStation 2 version of Big Red One received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.